-Even if a breach doesn't need to be reported, organizations must keep a record of any breach that occurs.
+Even if a breach doesn't need to be reported, organizations must record any breach that occurs.

-By putting in place detection, investigation and internal reporting procedures, and having checklists for breach preparation and response, businesses will have the information required to make decisions about reporting – within and outside of the organization – and be able to respond to a data breach as set out by the GDPR regulations.
+By putting in place detection, investigation, and internal reporting procedures, and having checklists for breach preparation and response, businesses will have the information required to make decisions about reporting – within and outside of the organization – and be able to respond to a data breach as set out by the GDPR.

 - 48% of businesses cannot detect IoT breaches.

 - Most organizations not confident in their ability to protect data after a breach

 - Biometric data and EU and US personal data protection frameworks

 - For fear of data breaches, 95% of IT departments face obstacles to increased user mobility in their organization (survey)

 - 90% of enterprise IT professionals are concerned that employee reuse of personal credentials for work purposes could compromise security (survey)

 Wide gaps between perception and reality of security effectiveness